Best Hiking Beanie for All-Weather Adventurers

 Warmth

-Most of us wear a winter hat like a beanie to protect ourselves when hiking in cold weather.
-A lot of heat is lost through your head.
-Although it isn’t the 45% that researchers assumed in the 1950s, it is still around 10% in cold temperatures.
-As such, protecting your skull in cold temps should be a priority.
+The main reason for wearing a beanie hat is for warmth.
+A lot of heat is lost through your head, around 10% in cold temperatures.
+As such, protecting your skull in cold weather should be a priority.

 The best way to gauge warmth when buying online is to study the specs for the hat’s weight and thickness.
 Most merino and fleece hats boast a density or weight of 100-400 g/m2 (grams per square meter of material).
 In short, the higher the number, the heavier, thicker, and warmer the hat will be.